gajus/babel-plugin-log-deprecated/README.md

 Adds a `console.warn` statement to the functions annotated with the [JSDoc `@deprecated` tag](http://usejsdoc.org/tags-deprecated.html).

+The `console.warn` is added at the beginning of the function body.

 * [Example transpilation](#example-transpilation)
 * [Motivation](#motivation)
 * [Implementation](#implementation)